cpreston321/nuxt-swiper/README.md

 [![License](https://img.shields.io/npm/l/nuxt-swiper?style=flat-square)](/LICENSE)

 > [!IMPORTANT]
-> ***Nuxt Swiper*** utilizes Swiper.js as its foundation.
+> ***Nuxt Swiper*** utilizes Swiper.js as its foundation using it's web components.
 Please ensure that you read the Swiper.js [documentation](https://swiperjs.com/element) before utilizing this module and reporting any issues that are not directly related to Nuxt Swiper.
 If there is an underlying bug, please submit an issue to the Swiper.js [repository](https://github.com/nolimits4web/swiper/issues).

+> [!NOTE]
+> If you want to learn how to use web components in Vue.js please refer to the docs here: [Vue.js Web Components](https://vuejs.org/guide/extras/web-components.html)

 ## Features